 However, Laptops tend to have more capability to perform more intense actions such as developing a complex spread sheet, writing a long essay, or building a website.

 There are some things you simply cannot do on a Tablet that you can do on a Laptop.
-For example a lot of Windows and Android Apps are limited in what they offer compared to standard operating system applications.
+For example, many Windows and Android Apps are limited in what they offer compared to standard operating system applications.

-The Laptop market is addressing these issues by producing slimline models that weigh a lot less than models from even 3 years ago.
-However they still do not achieve tablet convenience levels.
+The Laptop market is addressing these issues by producing slimline models that weigh a lot less than models from even a few years ago.
+However, they still do not achieve tablet convenience levels.

 The tablet notebook computer is a potential solution to your multiple device issue.
 One device, two functions:

-Most devices come with integrated webcam's today.
+Most devices come with integrated webcam's.
 Battery life is much improved, and storage capacity is increasing all the time.
-The price drop on Solid State Drives add to increasing performance capabilities.
+The price drop on Solid-State Drives add to increasing performance capabilities.

 The next section looks at the main areas of consideration when selecting a tablet notebook computer:

-In this section we look at what these considerations are in a bit more detail.
-My aim is to ensure you have the right information to make an informed choice!
+In this section, we look at what these considerations are in a bit more detail.
+I aim to ensure you have the right information to make an informed choice!

-The twist/swivel process should be smooth and easy to do.
+The twist and swivel process should be smooth and easy to do.
 There should be no struggle during the process, and the keyboard should remain secure in its final position whilst operating as a Tablet.

-If you experience any of these issues when testing the device out (because you are going to do this before you buy, right...!), forget it and move on to the next model (or next shop as any reputable business should not have devices with such defects on sale!
+If you experience any of these issues when testing the device out (because you are going to do this before you buy, right...!), forget it and move on to the next mode, or next shop as any reputable business should not have devices with such defects on sale!

 Next consider weight.
 How heavy is the device?
-The Samsung Tablet Computer ATIV Smart PC is around 756 grams (1.68lbs).
+The Samsung Galaxy Book S is around 961 grams.
 This is very light.
-However the Lenovo ThinkPad Trist S2230U is 1.5Kg (3.3lbs).
+However, the Lenovo ThinkPad X1 series starts at 1.35Kg.

 It comes down to personal choice.
-1.5Kg is an OK weight for a notebook, but a little heavy for a modern day Tablet.
+1.35Kg is an OK weight for a notebook, but a little heavy for a modern-day Tablet.

 The heavier devices also tend to be more bulky, but tend to have larger screens and better screen resolution.
 Do you prefer a larger screen for easier tablet navigation, but a slightly heavier device?